 This is part two in my series of posts about improving your retrospectives.
-As I mentioned in my previous post, the point of the retrospective is to help the team to make their processes and practices more effective and enjoyable.
+As I mentioned in my previous post, the retrospective is a key part of the Scrum Framework.
+It is designed to help the team make their processes and practices more effective and enjoyable.
 This post focuses on the first part of the retrospective where we set the stage for the rest of the retrospective meeting.

 What is the point of the “Set the Stage” Phase of the Retrospective?
 Derby and Larsen say it is to get the team to focus, to orient them to the goal of retrospective, and to create an atmosphere for collaboration.
 Let’s talk about why these are important.